 .
 A transit pass will be provided to those who use public transit to attend the meeting.
 If driving, validated parking is available.

-In accordance with the requirements of Title II of the Americans with Disabilities Act as amended in 2008 and Section 504 or the Rehabilitation Act of 1973, the city will not discriminate against qualified individuals with disabilities on the basis of disability in its services, programs, or activities.
+In accordance with the requirements of Title II of the Americans with Disabilities Act as amended in 2008 and as amended to reflect the 2010 revisions and the technical corrections (published March 11, 2011) which became effective on March 15, 2011 and Section 504 or the Rehabilitation Act of 1973, the city will not discriminate against qualified individuals with disabilities on the basis of disability in its services, programs, or activities.

 Employment: The city does not discriminate on the basis of disability in its hiring or employment practices, and complies with all regulations promulgated by the U.S. Equal Employment Opportunity Commission under Title I of the Americans with Disabilities Act (ADA) as amended in 2008.
 Employment discrimination complaints can be made to the Human Resources Department at (623) 773-7100 (voice) or (623)-773-7221 (TTY).

 Effective Communication: The city will generally, upon request, provide appropriate aids and services leading to effective communication for qualified persons with disabilities so they can participate equally in the city’s programs, services, and activities, including qualified sign language interpreters, documents in Braille, and other ways of making information and communications accessible to people who have speech, hearing, or vision impairments.

 Modifications to Policies and Procedures: The city will make all reasonable modifications to policies and programs to ensure that people with disabilities have an equal opportunity to enjoy all city programs, services, and activities.
 For example, service animals are permitted to accompany the individual that they service in any area where patrons are permitted.